 The symbol of Skull and Bones is, appropriately, a skull with two crossbones.
 What’s less clear is the meaning of the number “322” beneath them.
-Yale Alumni Magazine points to a popular theory that it represents the year 322 B.C., when Alexander the Great died.
+Yale Alumni Magazine points to a popular theory that it represents the year 322 B.C. when Alexander the Great died.

-The first Bilderberg Meeting was in 1954 and held at the Hotel de Bilderberg in the Netherlands, from which the organization gets its name.
+The first Bilderberg Meeting was in 1954 and was held at the Hotel de Bilderberg in the Netherlands, from which the organization gets its name.
 Convened by Prince Bernhard of the Netherlands, it was a gathering of powerful politicians from North America and Europe designed to foster warmer relations between the two continents among fears of growing anti-Americanism in Europe.

 How Do You Get an Invite to the Bilderberg Meeting?

 Bilderberg attendees are selected by a dedicated international committee.
 Every year, about 120-140 people are invited, with about two-thirds coming from Europe and one-third from North America.
 The Washington Post reports that while backgrounds in government and politics are the most common, attendees from fields like academia, finance and media have also been included.

 The level of secrecy surrounding the Bilderberg Meeting has given rise to many rumors, including unproven theories that Bilderberg attendees are behind the creation of the European Union, the invasion of Iraq and the bombing of Serbia, reports the New York Times.
 Conspiracy theorists have painted the group as plotting a new world order.
 Their official website maintains, “Thanks to the private nature of the Meeting, the participants take part as individuals rather than in any official capacity, and hence are not bound by the conventions of their office or by pre-agreed positions.”